Chicago, Illinois 60640

 There is a nurse to handle medication and medical issues for the TS campers.

-This year for our campers who are 16, we are adding a Couselor in Training Program CIT.
-These campers wilbe given leadership opportunites that will help with a transition to possible future positions on our staff.
+This year for our campers who are 16, we are adding a Counsellor in Training Program CIT.
+These campers wilbe given leadership opportunities that will help with a transition to possible future positions on our staff.

 This is not a therapeutic program and the camp has some limitations in accepting children whose needs are beyond the scope of its design.

 Campers must be able to handle routine daily living skills (i.e. dressing, self hygiene) and have the ability to function in a group setting.
 While the program is modified to meet the needs of most children whose primary diagnosis is TS, experience has demonstrated that not every child with TS is capable of participating in the camp program.

 In addition to providing in-service training for the Camp Duncan staff, TSCO augments the Tourette camps with special TS volunteer counselors who either have TS/OCD/ADD or have experience in dealting with the disorders.
 Our staff includes medical and psychiatric professionals that have volunteered as well as high school and college students along with young adults who hace a desire to work with children and are positive role models.

 We are always looking for candidates to be counselors.

 If you are interested, please apply for a staff position.